TomB-134/MinimalMenu/README.md

 #### TODO
 * Add mod menu support.

-**Warning: This mod may not be compatible with other GUI related mods, if you would like your mod supported open a github suggestion marked as a feature request**
+**Warning: This mod may not be compatible with other GUI related mods, if you would like a mod to be supported open a github suggestion marked as a feature request**